Basil0X7/pac-man/README.md

 - To cover all the possibilities of where the ghost might be and where it might move from its current location

 In conclusion, this is just a simplified explanation of what is inside the ghost class.
 If you open it, you will see and understand it well (I don’t like talking, I like application).

-# fanctions

-### check_collisions

-- its let pac-man eat small pilets and big one
-- if pac-man eat big pilets its turns up to monster and can eat ghosts

-### draw_misc

-- draw score
-- if you eat big pilets its give you blue circle to let you now you are monster now
-- draw lives icone

-### draw_board

-- draw evry pilets small one and big one (add andreo tat here)
-- draw evry line and corners

-### draw_player

-- draw player in evry direction he go to (up, down, left, right)

-### check_position

-- know the direction for the player

-### move_player

-- when player take direction up for exaple this function let player move in that direction if it can be

-### get_targets

-- let player thake the portels in the board
-- let ghost target be the player if thay are alive and the plyer is not monster
-- let ghost runaway from player if he is a monster if thay are not eaten
-- let ghost go to the box if thay are have eaten from monster

 # Current game mode